 By creating a consistent training routine and repeating commands frequently, you are reinforcing learning pathways in your puppy’s brain, as well as reinforcing conditioned responses.

-Patience when training because, for one, canines do not have a language center in the brain and so must learn that the word “sit” refers to a specific behavior.
-In fact, you could use any word—”umbrella,” for instance—to correspond to the behavior.
+Patience is crucial when training because canines do not have a language center in the brain and so must learn that the word “sit” refers to a specific behavior.

 Keep training sessions short as well as fun.
 Puppies have short attention spans, and if your puppy gets bored or you get frustrated, no progress will result and you may even create a negative association between your puppy and the training.